New to Treatment

 Achieving an undetectable viral load can take time.
 Taking HIV treatment as prescribed and getting to and staying undetectable for at least 6 months prevents transmitting HIV through sex.
 Viral load testing should be performed on a regular basis to confirm HIV remains at an undetectable level.

-• Should I still practice safe sex if I am undetectable?
+• Should I still practice safe sex if

 Regardless of status, condoms can help you lead a healthy sexual life.
 Unlike HIV treatment, condoms can prevent other sexually transmitted infections (STIs) and pregnancy.